 I can’t tell you how many times I chased after a size 6 in an effort to “heal” my body image.
 I thought that shrinking my waistline would make it all okay.
 That losing weight/fat/inches and “eating clean” was the answer to looking in the mirror and loving what I saw.

 The reality of intentional weight loss is there’s only about one second of elation when you finally get the zipper of the smaller-sized pants to the top.
 Or the scale finally cooperates and flashes that magical number you were hoping for.
-But then it quickly crashes down as the reality of maintaining that hard-earned size hits.
+But then it quickly crashes down.
+The reality of maintaining that hard-earned size hits.

 I would immediately engage in self-sabotage as if to say, “Look at me!
 I’m in a size 6 AND eating ice cream.
 I’m so much better than everyone else.”
 But then those jeans would get too small again.